 Second.
 At times dictating marriage between unwilling partners and at other times not allowing cohabitation between married couples.
+Third.
+Undermining and breaking a child's ties with his parents.

 Third.
 Undermining and breaking a child's ties with his parents.
 In progressive degrees, the child was led to mistrust the parents and become more and more secretive in his or her actions and evasive to his or her parents' questions.